A council-owned nutrient credit company has appointed its first managing director.

 Stour Environmental Credits Ltd (SEC), a joint venture company created by Ashford Borough Council and Canterbury City Council, has appointed Mariam Bajulaiye as its first managing director.

-Ms Bajulaiye is a fellow of the Chartered Institution of Wastes Management with more than 17 years of experience delivering waste and resource efficiency projects.
+Ms Bajulaiye is a fellow of the Chartered Institution of Wastes Management, and has more than 17 years of experience delivering waste and resource efficiency projects.

-SEC was founded after high levels of phosphates and nitrates in the River Stour catchment was impacting the Stodmarsh nature reserve further downstream, stopping developers and councils, including Ashford and Canterbury, from building new homes in line with the local plan and new housing provision.
+SEC was founded after high levels of phosphates and nitrates in the River Stour catchment was found to be impacting the Stodmarsh National Nature Reserve further downstream, stopping developers and councils, including Ashford and Canterbury, from building new homes in line with the local plan and new housing provision.

 A total of 74 planning authorities across England have paused housebuilding since May 2022 because of high levels of nitrates and phosphates in wetland areas, which are killing the invertebrates eaten by protected birds.

-The not-for-profit company will begin trading credits later this year, and it is collaborating with local planning teams at Ashford Borough Council and Canterbury City Council to market initial credits, which is planned to become available in tranches.
+The not-for-profit company will begin trading credits later this year, and is collaborating with local planning teams at both councils to market initial credits, which are planned to become available in tranches.

 SEC’s website is also being developed so that organisations can register their interest in nutrient neutrality mitigation online.